hirschsn/mem-opt-slides/slides.md

 No need for debug symbols, because Linker outputs this information besides ELF

 - GCC's `gold` linker: `-Map`
-- Check for your toolchain
-- Output by default, examine to check what info is available
+- Check for your toolchain, examine to check what info is available

 ## From “What” to “Why”